 - Hit Create.

-- Scroll down to the Social APIs section and find the "Google+ API" link.
-Click the link.
+- Find the "Google+ API" link.
+Click the box.

 - Don't forget to click the "Enable" link to turn it 'On'.